scollier/SATraining/configKubernetes.md

 * kube-controller-manager
 * kubelet, kube-proxy

 These services are managed by systemd and the configuration resides in a central location, `/etc/kubernetes`.
 We will break the services up between the hosts.
 The first host, *master*, will be the kubernetes master.
-This host will run kube-apiserver, kube-controller-manager, and kube-scheduler.
+This host will run _kube-apiserver_, _kube-controller-manager_, and _kube-scheduler_.
 In addition, the master will also run _etcd_.
-The remaining hosts, known as *nodes*, will run kubelet, proxy, cadvisor and docker.
+The remaining hosts, known as *nodes*, will run _kubelet_, _kube-proxy_, and _docker_.

 ###Prepare the hosts